tsunyinlam/tsunyinlam/README.md

 - 🏫 A secondary student in Hong Kong
 - 🌱 I’m currently interested in linear and abstract algebra
 - 📫 How to reach me: greenone092@gmail.com
-- ⚡ Fun fact: I have a blog at https://greenone092.github.io/ !
+- ⚡ Fun fact: I have a blog at tobylam.xyz !
 (Thx github pages)